SHARE

 Brasserie des Prés where to eat in Saint Germain des Prés

-Café Varenne a perfect stop before or after the Rodin museum or the D’Orsay.
+Café Varenne is a perfect stop before or after the Rodin museum or the D’Orsay.
 Enjoy lunch inside this classic and cozy Parisian café or on the terrace.
 Don’t miss the chalkboard menu specials. (closed on Sundays)

-Akabeko is a Japanese French fusion restaurant offering a tasting menu for lunch and dinner.
+Akabeko is a Japanese-French fusion restaurant offering a tasting menu for lunch and dinner.
 Book a reservation here and enjoy a delicious, beautiful meal with incredible service.
-My husband and I had our birthday lunch here and splurged for the wine pairings. (they make adjustments for allergies and dietary restrictions)
+My husband and I had our birthday lunch here and splurged for the wine pairings.
+(They make adjustments for allergies and dietary restrictions)

 Where to eat in Saint Germain des Prés